shortlink-org/shortlink/internal/extension/argocd-extension-docs/README.md

 ## ArgoCD extension docs

-This extension add a new tab to the ArgoCD UI to display the documentation of the application.
+This extension adds a new tab to the ArgoCD UI to display the documentation of the application.

 ### Docs